 Let’s be spontaneous, we said to each other.
 It’ll be fun, we said.
 Famous last words.

 Tires screeching, we pulled off in search of castles & adventure.

 The first glimpse of the castle was stunning, and we happily pulled over and got some photos.
 But wouldn’t it be awesome, we thought, if we could see it from close up?

-We attempted to get our BMW GPS lady on board with our plan, and she was game!
+We typed in Chateau de Vezins to see if our BMW GPS lady was on board with our plan, and she was totally game!
 She took us through the town and pleasantly said “Turn right.”

 We casually made the turn she said only to find we were now IN the castle.
 Like imagine if someone just plopped a broken BMW in the middle of Winterfell.
 It was like a shift in the space-time continuum: one minute minute we’re driving on an ordinary road, the next minute we’ve magically been placed in front of a looming, inexplicably open wrought-iron gate with an ominous French “DO NOT ENTER” sign (we later realized) swinging creakily from its cobweb covered handle.